allegro/marathon-consul/README.md

 The following section describes known limitations in `marathon-consul`.

-* Every marathon application needs to have a unique service name in Consul.
 * In Marathon when a deployment changing the application's service name (by changing its `labels`) is being stopped, it changes app's configuration anyway.
   This means we loose the link between the app and the services registered with the old name in Consul.
   Later on, if another deployment takes place, new services are registered with a new name, the old ones are not being deregistered though.